RibbonCommunications/webrtc-ios-sdk/tutorials/MobileSDK iOS User Guide.md

 #### Receive an incoming call

-When incoming call received from SPiDR/Kandy Link, `SMCallApplicationDelegate` will be notified via `incomingCall` method.
+When incoming call received from Ribbon WebRTC Gateway, `SMCallApplicationDelegate` will be notified via `incomingCall` method.
 Incoming call can be accepted, rejected, ignored or forwarded to another user.
 When call is ignored, delegate will not be notified about that call anymore.
 If incoming call will be accepted, `localVideoView` and `remoteVideoView` should be assigned to related views.

 <div class="page-break"></div>